 - A current disability (medical diagnosis in medical records)

-- Continuous symptoms or a medical nexus opinion.
+- a medical nexus opinion.

 Secondary Service Connection Requirements

-A showing of causation requires that the secondary disability be shown to be “proximately due to” or “proximately aggravated by” another service-connected disability.
+Service connection on a secondary basis requires evidence of aggravation or causation.This requires that the secondary disability be shown to be “proximately due to” or “proximately aggravated by” another service-connected disability.

 By law, there are three evidentiary elements that must be satisfied for sleep apnea secondary conditions to prove secondary service connection: